alandolt/imaging-server-kit/docs/sections/getting_started.md

 # Getting started

-This page explains how to run an existing algorithm server and connect to it from Napari and QuPath.

-If you are interested in implementing your own server, jump to the next [section]().

-## Run your first algo server (locally)
+## Run your first algorithm server

 With the `imaging-server-kit` package installed, run: